Neufund/website-icbm/README.md

 To autofix any errors just do `yarn lint:fix`.

 ### Yarn conflict merging
 When working on diffrent branches and dependancies diverge, during merge/rebase huge yarn.lock conflicts will emerge.
-It would be unpractival to solve these problems manually.
+It would be unpractical to solve these problems manually.
 In order to cleanly install new dependancies while keeping old lockfile configrations just do `yarn fixyarn`.
 ### Tests

 `yarn test`